Coleridge-Initiative/ada-2018-umd/readme.md

   + and some auxiliary tables for code definitions and parolees

 ### Jupyter kernel
-The Python3 kernel used in these notebooks was using the `requirements.txt` file.
+The Python3 kernel used in the program [notebooks](notebooks/) is specified in the `requirements.txt` file.